cabforum/smime/SBR.md

 * If the Subject presents an ID featuring an Applicant name that has subsequently been changed, the evidence MAY be complemented by inspection of an official document such as a marriage certificate or court order documenting the change.
 * If a professional Title of a regulated profession in the`subject:country` is to be used it SHALL be verified against supporting documentation, a Reliable Data Source, or Attestation.
+* In cases where the "role" LEI is included in an extension of a `Sponsor-validated` Certificate, the CA SHALL verify that the LEI is assigned to the Individual and the `subject:organizationName` in the Certificate Subject.
 * The CA MAY verify the address (but not the identity) of the Applicant using a utility bill, bank statement, credit card statement, government-issued tax document, or other form of identification that the CA determines to be reliable.

 The CA SHALL internally document the accepted reference sources, including a description of the documents or attestations accepted as supplementary evidence.